genomicsclass/book/pages/normalization.md

 ![plot of chunk unnamed-chunk-13](figure/normalization-unnamed-chunk-13.png)

 We see that there is also need for normalization.
 Fragments per Kilobase per Million (FPKM) normalizes by dividing by the total number of reads.
-This removes much of the variability seen in the first plot
+This removes much of the variability seen in the first plot.

 ```r